Australian Shepherd

 Baths are only needed occasionally to keep them clean, as too much washing can dry out their skin.
 Regular teeth brushing and nail trimming are also important parts of their grooming routine to keep them healthy and happy.

-With these simple grooming practices, your Australian Shepherd will stay looking their best and feeling comfortable.
+With these simple dog training tips, your Australian Shepherd will stay looking their best and feeling comfortable.

 Several rescue organizations specialize in Australian Shepherd rescue and adoption.
 Consider adopting a rescued Aussie to provide them with a loving forever home.